-Automating your sales and marketing (acquisition) process should be on your to-do list for this year.
+Automating your sales and marketing (acquisition) process should be a priority on your to-do list this year.

-- How do I define and find my target?
+- How do I define and identify my target audience?

-- How can you automate your sales and marketing and still have a personalized approach?
+- How can I effectively automate my sales and marketing while maintaining a personalized approach?

-- Am I aware of the processes which I need to control?
+- Am I fully aware of the processes that need to be controlled and managed?

 From our Knowledge Base

-A lead is a potential buyer.
-Someone who has shown interest in a company’s products or services but have no decided to buy yet.
+A lead is a potential buyer – someone who has shown interest in a company’s products or services but has not yet made a decision to purchase.

-Lead generation is important to ensure your business continues to reaches their goals, you need to reach people who could be your potential buyers and cause interest in your product or service.
+Lead generation is important to ensure your business continues to reach its goals.
+You need to reach people who could be your potential buyers and generate interest in your product or service.
 You should see a steady inflow of people who are interested in exploring what you have to offer.